-This white house Easter party was so bright and full of Springtime cheer.
-The food was the highlight of the get together and even acted as decor.
-I love all things bright so hosting a white house Easter party was a must.
-Let me show you how to recreate one as well.
+We also share our white house Easter party that was so bright and full of Springtime cheer.
+The food was the highlight of the get together and even acted as decor!

 Fresh florals are another must at all gatherings.
 They bring life to an event and offer a beautiful scent as well.
 Always choose blooms that are in season so it pairs well with your celebration.